githwxi/ATS-Postiats-contrib/contrib/libgmp/README.md

 ###TEST Files

-The pidigits directory contains an example that computes to a given position the digits in the famous constant PI.
+The pidigits directory contains an example that computes to a given position all of the digits in the famous constant PI.